dshanske/simple-location/readme.md

 The appropriate API keys should be entered in Settings->Simple Location or will move to Indieweb->Location if the Indieweb plugin if installed.

+### Why are my maps served from the provider instead of saved as images to my site? ###

+The terms of service of most map providers expressly forbid this.
+While the likelihood of one of these providers coming after an individual is slim, this would be a violation of WordPress plugin guidelines.
+This is why the plugin does not save maps to the media library.
+The only self-serve option being offered at this time is to self-host a caching static map API endpoint.

+### What is the custom map provider? ###

+The custom map provider is an endpoint you provide yourself.
+You can install and use the repository [here](https://github.com/dshanske/Static-Maps-API-PHP), which is a fork of a project by [Aaron Parecki](https://aaronparecki.com).
+The custom provider was designed around the parameters in this code.
+All the commercial static map APIs used assemble the pieces of a map from public tile servers, which is what this code does.
+While the code allows for multiple tile sources, please ensure compliance with their licenses.
+At the least, most of them require attribution.

 ### Is this compatible with the WordPress mobile apps? ###

 Simple Location uses WordPress Geodata to store location, as does the WordPress app.
 So setting location with the app should allow it to be displayed by Simple Location.
 The only major difference